mliew21396/remote-work-u2/week-5/8-cultural-blog.md

 ## Learning Competencies
 - Identify one emotion that arose during a pairing session
 - Describe kind, actionable, and specific feedback
-- Discuss the feeling of vulnerablity when pairing and reading feedback
+- Discuss the feeling of vulnerability when pairing and reading feedback

 ## Summary
 By now you should have submitted and received feedback from your pairing partners, so you'll be evaluating pairing, the feedback you've received, and how it felt to receive the feedback.